Conditional Aalen--Johansen estimation: Asymptotic normality

 \section{Asymptotic normality}

+{This section is devoted to establishing asymptotic normality of our estimators.
+The proof technique is constructive and consists of first using the bracketing central limit theorem to obtain weak convergence of the empirical processes associated with $\amsmathbb{N}^{(n)}$ and $\amsmathbb{I}^{(n)}$, second applying the Skorokhod representation to extend the weak convergence to the empirical process of $\mathbb{\Lambda}^{(n)}$, and finally alluding to the functional $\delta$-method to obtain weak convergence of the empirical process associated with $\mathbb{p}^{(n)}$.

-This section is devoted to asymptotic normality of our estimators.
-Subsection~\ref{subsec:prelim} on the finite-dimensional distributions is followed by Subsections~\ref{subsec:classic} and~\ref{subsec:H-J}, where we establish weak convergence in the sense of Skorokhod and Hoffmann-Jørgensen, respectively.
-Finally, Subsection~\ref{subsec:plugin} provides plug-in estimators for the covariances.
+Subsection~\ref{subsec:prelim} deals with a preliminary result on the finite-dimensional distributions and is followed by Subsection~\ref{subsec:weak}, where we establish the main weak convergence results.
+Finally, Subsection~\ref{subsec:plugin} provides plug-in estimators for the covariances.}